 Or we could sleep in the open, getting our sleeping bags wet.

 I decided on sleeping in the truck.
-Upright in my chair.
-I did not succeed at it at all.
+Upright in my chair, and I did not succeed at it at all.
 The movement of the other travelers looking for a solution to the rain/sleep problem kept me up.

 Eventually, annoyed himself, the guide told us to put up some tents and try to get some sleep.
 So we did.
 Quickly and in the dark, we set up the tents and moved into them.
 Just for a couple of hours, of course.

 I decided to use my stretcher as a tripod for my camera in the dark of the night.
-Doing some long exposure shots of the stars and clouds in the sky.
+I was doing some long exposure shots of the stars and clouds in the sky.

-Watching this natural event was mind-blowingly wonderful.
+Watching this natural event was mind-blowingly fantastic.
 So I had to try and get some shots of it.